 Angelo State Student Clinic

-The University Health Clinic is centrally located east of the Mayer Administration Building on Johnson Street.
+The On-Campus Student Health Clinic is located at Shannon Clinic Jackson (next to the Junell Center).
 The clinic provides confidential services to ASU students who have paid the Medical Services Fee.

 For transportation options to Urgent Care–South or Urgent Care–West, please visit the Ram Tram website for more details.